Mimamed/math-test/README.md

 Simple program for testing your math library.

+Matrices should be stored in row major order.

 Add your class files (vec3.h, vec4.h, mat4.h) to the root directory and add them to the list of files located in CMakeLists.txt

 Build and run test by executing the run_test.bat file, or by using CMake GUI.